 Purpose: After the atrocities of the Nazi experiments of the 1930s and 40s, many nations began to develop legislation to establish the rights of human subjects involved in research.
 In 1974, the U.S. Department of Health Education and Welfare established the Institutional Review Board (IRB) as one mechanism whereby human subjects would be protected from potential physical or psychological harm.
 Federal policy now requires review and approval by an IRB of ALL research activities involving living subjects (human and animal).
 The IRB has the authority to approve, require modifications for, or disapprove all research activities that fall within its jurisdiction.
 This mandate applies to all faculty, staff and student research, including that to satisfy baccalaureate and master's degrees.

-Approval by the IRB of Lakeland College must be obtained PRIOR to the involvement of subjects in research, including pilot studies.
+Approval by the IRB of Lakeland University must be obtained PRIOR to the involvement of subjects in research, including pilot studies.
 The IRB cannot review protocols for projects for which data collection has already begun.

 Federal Regulations: The Public Health Service Act (P.L.
 93-348) as implemented by the Health and Human Services Federal Regulations (Code of Federal Regulation, Chapter 45, Section 46.11 6- Protection of Human Subjects) sets forth a common federal policy for the protection of human subjects.
 The regulations stipulate the composition and duties of an IRB, establish standards for informed consent, provide for sanctions against institutions and individuals who violate the regulations and require more intensive scrutiny of research involving vulnerable populations (in vitro fetuses, prisoners, children and minors, persons with mental disorders, etc.).
-These regulations do not supercede other state and federal laws; they create additional duties for individuals involved in conducting research with human subjects.
+These regulations do not supersede other state and federal laws; they create additional duties for individuals involved in conducting research with human subjects.